-In addition to that, OptionsHouse features a Spread Investigator that scans all available equity options and automatically places debit spreads on the stocks that are predicted to offer the highest returns.
+In addition to that, OptionsHouse features a Spread Investigator that scans all available equity options and automatically places debit spreads on the stocks that are predicted by the technology to offer the highest returns.

 Features-wise, OptionsHouse and TradeKing mostly equal out.
 Their fees and features are largely identical, particularly when it comes to their online platforms — each has specialized tools to help you anticipate good trades, automatically place advantageous trades, and more.
 Whatever your investment needs may be, you’ll likely find your solution with either platform.

 When it comes to mutual funds, both companies sport similar selection sizes (approximately 12,000), with more than 4,000 of those mutual funds requiring no load fees.
 In this respect, OptionsHouse and TradeKing are more or less even, though OptionsHouse’s commissions for mutual funds are slightly higher.

 Options trading is also quite prevalent with both platforms, as both TradeKing and OptionsHouse offer them at record-low base trade fees and extremely affordable per-contract fees.
 However, OptionsHouse provides 150 no-commission ETFs, while TradeKing does not.

 Interestingly, OptionsHouse and TradeKing both share some of the same shortcomings with their investment options.
 Neither platform features both forex and futures trading.
 While this isn’t a dealbreaker for many traders, those who want to try their hand in futures and forex will have to determine which company to go for.
 (TradeKing offers forex, while OptionsHouse provides futures trading.)